-Powerful and adaptable browser, if your PC has the resources, Chrome is 2017's best browser
+If your PC has the resources, Chrome is 2017's best browser

 With Chrome, Google has built an extendable, efficient browser that deserves its place at the top of the browser rankings.
 According to w3schools' browser trend analysis its user base is only rising, even as Microsoft Edge's install numbers are presumably growing.
 Why?
 Well, it's cross-platform, incredibly stable, brilliantly presented to take up the minimum of screen space, and just about the nicest browser there is to use.

 Its wide range of easily obtained and installed extensions mean you can really make it your own, and there's support for parental controls and a huge range of tweaks and settings to ensure maximum efficiency.

 But there are downsides, and potentially big ones.
 It's among the heaviest browsers in terms of resource use, so it's not brilliant on machines with limited RAM, and its performance doesn't quite match up to others in benchmarking terms.
 And with Google's tentacles running through it, you might be uncomfortable with the ways in which your browsing data may be used.

 An underrated browser, with a superb Turbo mode for slow connections

 It's sad that Opera makes up only around 1% of the browser market, because it really is a quality browser.
 It launches fast, the UI is brilliantly clean, and it does everything its rivals can do with a couple of extras thrown in for good measure.